-"the DST should be completed by a multidisciplinary team, following a comprehensive multidisciplinary assessment of an individual's health and social care needs and their desired outcomes.
-The DST is not an assessment in itself."
-(Decision Support Tool for NHS Continuing Healthcare, Summary (vii))
+The DST should be completed by a multidisciplinary team, following a comprehensive multidisciplinary assessment of an individual's health and social care needs and their desired outcomes.
+The DST is not an assessment in itself.

-"What it is not - this needs to be emphasised -
+What it is not - this needs to be emphasised -